-Robo-advisors have been great for getting more people to dip their toes in the stock market through low-cost, automated investment opportunities.
-What you get with a robo-advisor is a portfolio assembled with your needs in mind, but with an algorithm at the wheel.
-Granted, those algorithms were built by, and are managed by, financial professionals.
+Robo-advisors have been great for getting more people to dip their toes in the stock market through low-cost, automated investing.
+What you get with a robo-advisor is a portfolio made with your needs in mind.
+And you have an algorithm at the wheel.
+Those algorithms were built by—and are managed by—financial professionals.
 But it's the computer intervention that allows you access to professional advice for so much less.

 Here's what to keep in mind when going robo.

 - Robo-advisors are fiduciaries.
 But clients should still be sure to understand how these algorithms work.